julyandy8/ChatAnalyzer-/README.md

 - Anticipation

 Plus two broader sentiments: **Positive** and **Negative**.
+Results are aggregated per user and displayed in a clear, readable format.
 **NRC excels at:** fine-grained emotional classification and long-term emotional trend analysis.

 📖 NRC Lexicon Page: